mcsimenc/PhyLTR/README.md

 * Rooted, bootstrapped phylogenies as phylograms and ultrametric trees for each cluster in newick format
 * LTR divergence estimates
 * Gene conversion assessments

-* Visualizations and modeling of branching dynamics using accessory scripts
+* Visualizations and modeling of branching dynamics (external scripts)

 PhyLTR populates a directory structure, keeping results for different clusterings separate.
 The results obtained prior to clutering are used for any post-clustering analysis.
 Within `PhyLTR.output` (default):
 ```